Why pruning trees in important

-- Removing dead, dying and diseased limbs.
+- Removing dead, dying, and diseased limbs.

-- Shaping and containing plants for aesthetics and most importantly, reducing hazards throughout the tree where possible.
+- Most importantly, reducing hazards throughout the tree where possible.

-Corrective pruning of small to medium sized trees.
+Corrective pruning of small to medium-sized trees

 The two most common ways to prune shrubs are natural hand pruning and mechanical shearing with hedge trimmers.
 Both are acceptable practices and are subject to your interpretation of how you want your shrubs to look when the pruning is completed.